Nigvziani badrijani

-Nigvziani badrijani (ნიგვზიანი ბადრიჯანი) is a Georgian dish made with fried eggplant stuffed with spiced walnut and garlic paste.
+Nigvziani badrijani (ნიგვზიანი ბადრიჯანი, lit. 'walnut eggplant') (Note: It may also be referred as Badrijani nigvzit.), or Voloran (վոլորան) is a Georgian and Armenian dish made with fried eggplant stuffed with a spiced walnut and garlic paste.
 It is often topped with pomegranate seeds.
+However, the Armenian version may use spiced bell peppers and carrots, or labneh and walnuts as the filling instead of walnut paste.

 Preparation

 Salted eggplants are sliced lengthwise, pressed to remove the bitter juice, left to rest.
 They are then fried in oil and refrigerated.
 The filling is prepared by blending walnuts, garlic, coriander, cayenne pepper, salt, fenugreek and vinegar with water in a food processor to give a puree, which is then seasoned.
 The fried eggplants and the stuffing are left to chill separately, and are assembled just a couple of hours before serving.
 To assemble, a layer of stuffing is placed on each piece of eggplant, which is then rolled up tightly.
-Badrijani can be garnished with red onions, coriander or pomegranate seed to serve.
+It can be garnished with red onions, coriander or pomegranate seed to serve.